Early IOP Monitoring Framework In Selective Laser Eye Color Change Procedure-Lumineyes®

 Selective laser iris depigmentation involves controlled stromal pigment modification within the anterior segment.
 As with other pigment-altering ophthalmic laser procedures, transient intraocular pressure (IOP) fluctuations may occur during the early postoperative period.
 Understanding these early dynamics is essential for safe clinical practice.

-Laser interaction with iris pigment may temporarily increase particulate load within the anterior chamber.
+One aspect we pay particular attention to in the Lumineyes® laser eye color change procedure is that laser interaction with iris pigment may temporarily increase particulate load within the anterior chamber.
 This transient pigment dispersion can influence trabecular outflow resistance in the immediate postoperative phase.
 Such responses are not unexpected in pigment-related laser procedures and require structured monitoring rather than reactive management.

 Early pressure assessment allows clinicians to distinguish between: